 Inventory management is a critical component of the modern supply chain.
 It involves several moving parts, including the ordering, storage, and selling of raw orders and finished goods alike.
 An effective inventory management system can ensure desirable inventory levels, which, in turn, boosts product availability, order accuracy, and customer satisfaction.

 As the basis of a properly functioning enterprise, inventory management has always been accompanied by significant challenges.
-Recently, however, these have accelerated as a result of supply chain issues and pandemic-related instability.
+Recently, however, these have accelerated as a result of supply chain issues and post-pandemic related instability.

 Meanwhile, previous shortcomings related to inventory management processes have yet to disappear.
 For example, manual tracking continues to prompt errors and inefficiencies in warehouse operations.
 What’s more, outdated devices and software present huge security risks.

 If anything, these problems are exacerbated by the unprecedented challenges of the past few years.
 With so much to overcome, businesses require every advantage they can find.
-Often, however, business leaders who face these challenges don’t realize how vulnerable their enterprises are — or if they do, they feel helpless to make meaningful changes.
+Often, however, business leaders who face these challenges don’t realize how vulnerable their enterprises are — or if they do, they feel helpless to make meaningful changes in a timely manner.

 In many cases, awareness is the important first step on the path to a viable solution.
 To help, we’ve illustrated a few of the greatest issues seen in modern inventory management, as well as options for resolving them.

-A variety of concerns loom large in the world of inventory management.
-Different industries may face different struggles, although a basic level of uncertainty remains one of the most widespread issues at the moment.
+A variety of concerns loom large in the world of inventory management and different industries face different struggles.

-eCommerce, in particular, has struggled, given the combination of heightened customer expectations and procurement issues prompted by an unreliable supply chain.
+eCommerce in particular has struggled given the combination of heightened customer expectations and procurement issues prompted by an unreliable supply chain.
 Many challenges tie together, creating a spiral of struggle for small businesses and large corporations alike.
 Still, it’s worth sussing out which problems are most impactful.
-We’ve highlighted several of today’s most alarming inventory management challenges below:
+We’ve highlighted several of today’s most alarming and common inventory management challenges below:

-Human error represents one of the most expensive issues in the warehouse space, but also one of the weaknesses that can be most easily resolved.
-Despite this, many businesses continue to stubbornly cling to manual processes.
+One of the greatest challenges in inventory management is using manual processes.
+Human error represents one of the most expensive issues in the warehouse space, but it also can be most easily resolved.
+Despite this, many businesses continue to cling to manual processes.

-Often, this reluctance to adopt new, more effective technologies comes down to intimidation or fear of the unknown.
+Often, this reluctance to adopt new, more effective technologies comes down to intimidation, cost, or fear of the unknown.
 With guidance, however, automation can easily be implemented in place of physical counts and other inefficient procedures.
-Upon seeing the advantages of these automated inventory systems, many previously reluctant entrepreneurs become enthusiastic about newfound optimization strategies.
+Upon seeing the advantages of these automated inventory systems, many previously reluctant entrepreneurs become enthusiastic about these new streamlined strategies.

 Reliable tracking is absolutely essential in today’s competitive market.
-As mentioned previously, manual systems often stand in the way; many businesses still rely on manual entry via spreadsheets or outdated software.
+As mentioned previously, manual systems often stand in the way; many businesses still rely on manual entry via spreadsheets or outdated software, which can lead to inaccuracy.

 Centralized tracking solutions can remove some of the burden, providing automatic updates that are instantly accessible via the cloud.
 RFID tags and readers can also be implemented to optimize tracking.
 Well-defined read zones boost this effort, making it instantly clear when inventory is missing or otherwise compromised.

 Inventory loss is completely unacceptable, given the high level of oversight that today’s digital systems can provide.
-Often, limited visibility is at the heart of this issue.
-Digital processes can improve visibility, but only if they’re customized and strategically implemented.
+Often, limited real-time inventory visibility is at the heart of this issue.
+Digital processes can improve visibility but only if they’re customized and strategically implemented.

 There should never be any question as to how many SKUs are available or where they’re located.
 Integrated tracking solutions and inventory management software promote end-to-end visibility, indicating exactly what is in stock and where issues such as shrinkage, stockouts, or overstocking might arise.